sustbird/loadjscss/README.md

 # Dynamic CSS and JS loader

-This small utility will help to load css and js files dynamically/asynchronously.
+This small utility (minified version is ~747 bytes only!) will help to load css and js files dynamically/asynchronously.

 ###Features:
   - Load css files from server